KasualTheGamer/SDV-Mod-Open-Air-Seed-Market/ReadMe.md

 # What it is

 Presently working, there are shops for Flowers, Seasonal Crops (one shop for each season), Special Crops (like mixed seeds and pine cones), and Tools (so you can get iridium sprinklers and deluxe fertilizers right from the start).
+A Dairy shop has just been added, intended for cooks to get their hands on normal quality milk, eggs, and cheese without having to keep animals.

 # What it is NOT